lizziepoje/hello-world/README.md

 Hi Humans!

 Hubot here, I like Node.js and Coffeescript (that's what I'm made of!).
-I've had tacos on the mood nad find them far superior to Earth tacos.
+I've had tacos on the mood and find them far superior to Earth tacos.